CSerratore/cserratore.github.io/src/content/articles/build-the-right-thing/index.md

 There are dark corners of your software that nobody feels confident in changing.
 The tech backlog is daunting.

 You're a CTO.
-You oversee the technology strategy of your organisation.
+You oversee the technology strategy of your organization.
 You drive innovation.
 You manage technical teams.
 You align technology initiatives with the company's vision and goals.

 But there in't a clear alignment between business objectives and technology initiatives.
 To make matters worse, shiny object syndrome pervades the industry.
-Every six months, it seems there's another cycle towards one trend to another.
+Every six months, it seems there's another squirrel to chase.

 You're a business owner and creator.
 You're struggling to define your brand.
 Niche down, some say.
 Others tell you to generalize and that "you are the brand".
 You struggle to convey your value proposition and the focus of your content.

 There's so much conflicting advice:

-"Just put something out there and see what sticks, and double down on that.".
+"Just put something out there and see what sticks, and double down on that."

 "Find a problem, solve a problem."

 Talk of pillars, values, mastery... it's all so confusing.

 But you keep posting content because consistency matters more than anything.